Building a Bulb in PlayPosit 3.0

 Certain interactions have more advanced features available to them, all accessible by clicking Advanced underneath the interaction.

-When you check " Learners can earn partial credit" on a fill-in-the-blank question, you will let learners receive points for each blank they get correct.
+When you check " Learners can earn partial credit" on a fill-in-the-blank question, learners will receive points for each blank they get correct.

-When you click Done, the interaction should update to reflect the exact points that each correct answer is worth.
+When you click Done, the interaction will update to reflect the exact points that each correct answer is worth.

 If a learner selects a specific answer, or if they get a question right or wrong, you can jump the learner to a different point of the video.